jaysh97/frontend-load-testing/README.md

 Performance Dashboard Integration: Integrate your collected performance metrics with a dedicated visualization tool like Grafana.
 You could use a time-series database like Prometheus or InfluxDB to store your TrafficSimulator's output, allowing you to create dynamic, interactive dashboards for real-time monitoring and post-test analysis.

-Licensed by Google
-CI/CD Pipeline Integration: Demonstrate how this performance test can be integrated into a Continuous Integration/Continuous Delivery (CI/CD) pipeline.
-This would involve configuring your CI system (e.g., GitHub Actions, Jenkins) to automatically run the TrafficSimulator after every code commit or before deploying new versions.
-This highlights the practical application of performance testing in a modern development workflow.

-Performance Baselines and Trend Analysis: Store historical test results (e.g., in a simple database or JSON files) and implement logic to compare the results of current test runs against a predefined performance baseline.
-This allows you to automatically identify and alert on performance regressions over time.

-This project now serves as a robust foundation to demonstrate your proficiency in performance testing, combining programmatic control with advanced scenario simulation and detailed metric analysis.
-Good luck!